ymsp27/DeccanGo/README.md

 # HYDMove
-This is a logistics based project built with React + Vite and Django
+This is a logistics based project built with Next.js and Django